goodmattg/ndivplanning/README.md

 </p>

-Credit to Lingzhi and Andong Cao for sharing their code.
+Credit to Lingzhi Zhang and Andong Cao for sharing their code.

 ```
 @misc{zhang2019neural,